dybran/dybran/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on DevOps :computer: :cloud:
+- 🔭 I’m currently working on __DevOps__ :computer: :cloud:
-- 🌱 I’m currently learning DevOps Tools
+- 🌱 I’m currently learning DevOps Tools and Methodologies [ansible,Terraform,jenkins,git,AWS]
 - 👯 I’m looking to collaborate on Devops and Cloud Computing
 - 📫 How to reach me: https://twitter.com/Narbydxelos
 - 😄 Pronouns: